NHQ/jsynth/README.md

 ## Mobile Safari
 On mobile safari webkit (iOS), you can only initiate web audio API sounds from within a user event context (at least the fist time...?).
 Ergo, channel.play(), or channel.connect(context.destination) must be called from inside an event callback.

+iOS 5.x does not support the webkit that supports the web audio api.

 #Methods